MonoGame/MonoGame/Documentation/articles/getting_started/0_getting_started.md

 # Getting Started

-This section walks you through the basics of MonoGame and helps you create your first game.

-First, select the toolset and operating system you will be working with to create your first MonoGame project, then continue reading to understand the basic layout of a MonoGame project.
+To get started, first, select the toolset and operating system you will be working with to create your first MonoGame project, then continue reading to understand the basic layout of a MonoGame project.

 By the end of this tutorial set, you will have a working project to build off of for your target platform and will be ready to tackle your next steps.